dhelmr/bachelor-thesis/README.md

     preprocess          Preprocesses a dataset so that it can be used for evaluation afterwards.
     list-models         List available models.
+    hypertune           Hypertunes parameters of decision engine and feature extractor by running the train->classify->evaluate
+                        pipeline multiple times.

 optional arguments:
   -h, --help            show this help message and exit